Kaisaan/lostkefin/README.md

 # Ys V: Lost Kefin - Kingdom of Sand (PS2) English Translation
-Currently using Sam Farron's translation from his [Translation Series](https://www.youtube.com/watch?v=LfZZPwIdhzg&list=PLoD4gkRCJkUcgfpU5puBqYy5DX-RJK--b) with permission
+Currently using Sam Farron's translation from his [Translation Series](https://www.youtube.com/playlist?list=PLoD4gkRCJkUcgfpU5puBqYy5DX-RJK--b) with permission

+# How to Help
+Since this translation project currently uses an existing translation, it would be helpful to have people transcribing all the text in Sam Farron's playthrough since I'm focusing on the hacking side of things.
-**If you want to help with the translation please [contact me!](https://kaisaan.github.io/pages/contact) (Knowing Japanese is not needed)**
+**If you want to help with the translation please [contact me!](https://kaisaan.github.io/pages/contact)**

 # Current Progress
 I am replacing the usage of [armips](https://github.com/Kingcom/armips) with [acbde](https://www.romhacking.net/utilities/1392/) for script extraction and insertion.
 Currently I have raw dumps only as I need to figure out all the control codes to get a full pointer dump